Nenda is an actor and international recording artist.

 She graduated from Rose Bruford College in 2017, where she represented Rose Bruford at the 2017 Sam Wanamaker Festival, playing Vittoria in The White Devil.

-Nenda’s theatre credits include The Borrowers at the Watermill Theatre, Romeo and Juliet at the Orange Tree Theatre, Jerusalem at the Watermill Theatre, and White Teeth at the Kiln Theatre, and Death of a Salesman at the Young Vic Theatre and Piccadilly Theatre in London’s West End.
+Nenda’s theatre credits include The Borrowers at the Watermill Theatre, Romeo and Juliet at the Orange Tree Theatre, Jerusalem at the Watermill Theatre, White Teeth at the Kiln Theatre, and Death of a Salesman at the Young Vic Theatre and Piccadilly Theatre in London’s West End.
 She currently leads in It’s Headed Straight Towards Us at the Park Theatre.